DamirFM/FruitWave/README.md

 ## Screenshots

-Include screenshots of different sections of your application here to provide a visual overview.
+Different sections of application here to provide a visual overview.

 ### Home Page